Icinga/icinga2/doc/16-upgrading-icinga-2.md

 ## Upgrading to v2.14 <a id="upgrading-to-2-14"></a>

-TODO:

-* Default email notification scripts: link to Icinga DB Web, not the monitoring module. #9742 #9757

 ### Dependencies and Redundancy Groups <a id="upgrading-to-2-14-dependencies"></a>

 Before Icinga v2.12 all dependecies were cumulative.